openplanet-nl/nadeoapi-docs/docs/core/accounts/trophy-summary.md

 **Remarks**:

+- Trophies and trophy points expire one year after obtaining them.
+This endpoint will only return those which are not expired.
+This number of trophy points determines a player's global and regional ranks.
 - This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 If you encounter `401` errors using a dedicated server account, switch to using a Ubisoft account.

 ---